 - Muscle strain

 - Mild cartilage damage

-- Bone Marrow- Extracting your bone marrow can be painful, however, your bone marrow contains stem cells that help with healing and tissue regeneration.
-Bone marrow transplants are used for decades, helping people with various cancers such as leukemia.
-For personal use, to regenerative and repair damaged joint tissues, your own bone marrow cells are harvested with a surgical drilling technique, and then injected into your damaged joint for tissue repair and regeneration.
+- Bone Marrow – Extracting your bone marrow can be painful, however, your bone marrow contains stem cells that help with healing and tissue regeneration.
+Bone marrow transplants have been used for decades, helping people with various cancers such as leukemia.
+For personal use, to regenerate and repair damaged joint tissues, your own bone marrow cells are harvested with a surgical drilling technique, and then injected into your damaged joint for tissue repair and regeneration.

-- Adipose- Your adipose (body fat) contains regenerative cells which help with cell and tissue repair and healing.
-Using a liposuction technique, your fat is extracted and either spun in a centrifuge to isolate and harvest cells and/or solvents added to your fat to isolate your own regenerative cells.
+- Adipose – Your adipose (body fat) contains regenerative cells that help with cell and tissue repair and healing.
+Using a liposuction technique, your fat is extracted and spun in a centrifuge to isolate and harvest cells and/or solvents added to your fat to isolate your own regenerative cells.